The London Green Directory!

 — Books can be donated to hospitals or resale organizations or resold in used book stores

-— Empty egg cartons can become seed planters, or organizers for beads, earrings, or crafts or just take them back to grocery stores or farmer’s markets.
+— Empty egg cartons can become seed planters, or organizers for beads, earrings, or crafts or taken back to grocery stores or farmer’s markets.

 — Buy products such as soap, and lotion in refillable or recyclable containers.